srgrr/CellRouter/README.md

 ## Dependencies:

 Python 3.x.
-Athough it is likely that this also works for Py2.7
+Athough it is likely that Py2.7 works too

 Some sat solver that accepts formulas in DIMACS CNF format.
 I have implemented support for picosat output parsing.
 If you want to use another SAT solver, then implement in a {sat_solver_name}_parser.py file a `parse_output` function that parses its corresponding output.
 This function must return None if formula was UNSAT, and a list with a leading zero followed by the values of the variables if it was SAT.